HomeTriviaSpaceLunar Reconnaissance Orbiter

 ✓ TRUE

-LRO's LAMP and Diviner instruments confirmed water ice in cold traps, a key surprise for future lunar missions.
+LRO's LAMP and Diviner instruments detected water ice in cold traps, supporting future lunar exploration.

 LRO carries a laser altimeter that shoots the Moon's surface 28 times per second to build 3D maps.